-1 (a) Except as provided in subsection (b), nothing contained in this article shall may be deemed considered to repeal or supersede any of the provisions of any existing or hereafter 2 3 adopted municipal ordinance, municipal charter, or of any law of this state relating to 4 discrimination because of race, religion, color, national origin, ancestry, sex, age, sexual 5 orientation, blindness, gender identity, or disability, or familial status but as to acts declared 6 unlawful by section nine of this article the procedure herein provided shall, when invoked, be is 7 exclusive and the final determination therein shall excludes any other action, civil or criminal, 8 based on the same grievance of the complainant concerned.
-If such the complainant institutes 9 any action based on such that grievance without resorting to the procedure provided in this article, 10 he or she may not subsequently resort to the procedure herein.
-In the event of If there is a conflict 11 between the interpretation of a provision of this article and the interpretation of a similar provision 12 contained in any municipal ordinance authorized by charter, the interpretation of the provision in 13 this article shall apply to such the municipal ordinance.
+1 (a) Except as provided in subsection (b), of this section, nothing contained in this article 2 shall may be deemed considered to repeal or supersede any of the provisions of any existing or 3 hereafter adopted municipal ordinance, municipal charter or of any law of this state relating to 4 discrimination because of race, religion, color, national origin, ancestry, sex, age, sexual 5 orientation, blindness, gender identity, or disability, or familial status, but as to acts declared 6 unlawful by §5-11-9 of this code the procedure herein provided shall, when invoked, be is 7 exclusive and the final determination therein shall exclude excludes any other action, civil or 8 criminal, based on the same grievance of the complainant concerned.
+If such the complainant 9 institutes any action based on such the grievance without resorting to the procedure provided in 10 this article, he or she may not subsequently resort to the procedure herein.
+In the event of If there 11 is a conflict between the interpretation of a provision of this article and the interpretation of a similar 12 provision contained in any municipal ordinance authorized by charter, the interpretation of the

+13 provision in this article shall apply to such applies to the municipal ordinance.